 Working capital availability, demand estimation, and quality control were identified as the most critical factors for firm growth, while financial constraints, quality issues, and high production costs were the main challenges.
 Scarcity of raw material and limited target markets were less significant concerns.

-Table 5: Factors affecting growth of the company
+Table 5: Factors affecting growth of the Companies

 n=15